Experienced Business & Civic Leader

 Leah is a problem solver and a natural consensus-builder.
 As the mother of a young child in the Newport-Mesa School District, she is an engaged parent, working to bring more parent voices into the fold.
-Professionally, she is a researcher by training and believes data should drive decision-making—especially in education.
+Professionally, she is a researcher and policy analyst by training and believes data should drive decision-making—especially in education.
 She has dedicated her career to supporting youth development, education, and health organizations by designing programs and measuring impact.
-She is especially proud of her work engaging communities in the policy process.

 Since 2007, Leah has been the President of Ersoylu Consulting, a small business helping nonprofit organizations and foundations.
-Throughout her career, she has focused her energy on ensuring health, social, and educational programs meet the needs of children and families in cost-effective and innovative ways.
+Throughout her career, she has focused on ensuring health, social, and educational programs meet the needs of children and families in cost-effective and innovative ways.
 She has served multi-million dollar public agencies and foundations, ensuring the correct resourcing of programs to maximize their impact.
-She is a member of the Costa Mesa Chamber of Commerce and volunteers her expertise to the Costa Mesa Early Childhood Coalition.
+She is a member of the Costa Mesa Chamber of Commerce.

 She earned her PhD in Political Science with a focus on Public Policy from the University of California, Irvine and her BA in Resource Economics from the University of New Hampshire.
 As an educator, she has taught at UCI, CSULB, and Chapman University.
-In addition, she has trained hundreds of organizations in best practices in research, policy advocacy, and community engagement.
+She has also trained hundreds of organizations in research, policy advocacy, and community engagement.
 She regularly conducts pro-bono trainings for nonprofit executives at OneOC, a nonprofit capacity building center.

 Leah has a strong track record of serving her community.
-As a resident of Costa Mesa for nearly 20 years, she has served the City of Costa Mesa as an appointee to the Parks & Recreation Commission, Walkability and Bike Committee, and Housing and Public Services Grants Committee.
+As a resident of Costa Mesa for nearly 20 years, she has served the City of Costa Mesa as an appointee to several positions, where she brings her passion for data and accountability: